 What do goats eat?
 A goat is a browser.
 If you let a herd of goats loose, they’ll run towards tall leafy plants and eat the flowers first and then strip the plant of leaves.
 Bay tree leaves are often ignored, while some oak tree leaves are especially popular.
 Goats eat stuff that people don’t want on their property, like ivy, mustard, nettles, poison ivy, poison oak, poison sumac, and thistles, especially yellow starthistle in all phases of its growth cycle – California’s #1 invasive species!

 Is there anything goats and sheep won’t eat?
 One local plant that goats and sheep refuse to consume is telegraph weed (H. grandiflora).
-According to Green and Newell (1982) this plant is not edible to goats, and it’s one of the few plants left in sparsely-vegetated areas otherwise grazed by feral goats (Oppenheimer, 2010).
+According to Green and Newell (1982) this plant is not edible to goats.
+Research shows that telegraph weed is not consumed even by the most hungriest of wild goats (Oppenheimer, 2010).

 What’s involved in grazing my property with SLO GOATS & SHEEP?
 With SLO GOATS & SHEEP, you’ll get experienced goats and sheep, guard dog(s), and solar-powered electric fencing.
 In addition, a representative from SLO GOATS & SHEEP will visit every day to feed the dogs, fill the water trough, check the fences, and observe the herd’s mental and physical status.